pymupdf/PyMuPDF/docs/document.rst

     :return: A document object.
 If the document cannot be created, an exception is raised in the above sequence.
 Note that PyMuPDF-specific exceptions, `FileNotFoundError`, `EmptyFileError` and `FileDataError` are intercepted if you check for `RuntimeError`.

-      In case of problems you can see more detail in the internal messages store: `print(fitz.TOOLS.mupdf_warnings())` (which will be emptied by this call, but you can also prevent this -- consult :meth:`Tools.mupdf_warnings`).
+      In case of problems you can see more detail in the internal messages store: `print(pymupdf.TOOLS.mupdf_warnings())` (which will be emptied by this call, but you can also prevent this -- consult :meth:`Tools.mupdf_warnings`).

     .. note:: Not all document types are checked for valid formats already at open time.
 Raster images for example will raise exceptions only later, when trying to access the content.
 Other types (notably with non-binary content) may also be opened (and sometimes **accessed**) successfully -- sometimes even when having invalid content for the format: